peacecolombia/peace/meetings.md

 * A second meeting of the group took place in Bogotá Colombia, in November 2017.
 This meeting was organized by the Alexander von Humboldt Institute.

-## Future meetings

 * Integration of earth observations for biodiversity decision making in Colombia.
 Bogotá, July 18th-19th, 2018.
 Organized by Temple University and the Alexander von Humboldt Institute.

-Contact: Victor Gutierrez (tug61163@temple.edu).
+## Future meetings
+There are no meetings planned at this moment.
+Future meetings will be announced here.